PowerDNS/pdns/docs/backends/ldap.rst

 ^^^^^^^^^

-Wild-card domains are possible by using the asterisk in the ``associatedDomain`` value like it is used in the bind zone files.
+Wild-card domains are possible by using the asterisk in the ``associatedDomain`` value like it is used in the BIND zone files.
 The "dc" attribute can be set to any value in simple or strict mode - this doesn't matter.